Rahulray12/puzzelfun/README.md

 *Shuffle*

-- Test if puzzles got shuffled after "Start" and "Restart" Buttons clicked.
+- Test if puzzles get shuffled after "Start" and "Restart" Buttons clicked.

-  *Steps to test Timer*
+  *Steps to test Shuffle*

      -Shuffle function was also tested when testing Start and Restart functions.